 - Books and records.
 Small businesses aren’t required to keep formal books.
 But the IRS will want to see whatever you do have if you don’t keep ledgers and journals—pc/printout, checkbook register or cash register tapes.
 Without these, the IRS can estimate and even impose extra penalties.

 - Calendars, appointment books, logs.
-Believe it or not, this can help justify your expenses.
+Believe it or not, this can help justify your expenses should you find yourself face-to-face with an IRS audit.

 - Other documentation: